Louisville Slugger Field: History

 The Louisville Bats and the City of Louisville broke ground on Louisville Slugger Field on November 13, 1998.
 In front of an estimated crowd of 1,000, Mayor Jerry Abramson and Governor Paul E. Patton cut out the first home plate before they broke the ground with Bats President Gary Ulmer and other officials.

 The stadium hosted the 2008 Triple-A All-Star Game, in which the Pacific Coast League All-Stars defeated the International League All-Stars, 6–5, in front of a sellout crowd.

 On July 8, 2009, John Mellencamp, Bob Dylan, and Willie Nelson held a concert at the ballpark.

 In March 2015, Louisville City FC became the stadium's second major tenant.
 The team plays in the USL Championship (known before the 2019 season as the United Soccer League), which at the time occupied the third division of U.S. professional soccer but has now been elevated to second-division status.
-Louisville City left Slugger Field after the 2019 season, as the team is building the new Lynn Family Stadium several blocks to the east in Butchertown and plans to open it in time for the 2020 season.
+Louisville City left Slugger Field after the 2019 season, moving into the new Lynn Family Stadium several blocks to the east in Butchertown for the 2020 season.

-On August 1, 2008 a record crowd of 18,543 people attended a concert by Dave Matthews Band.
+On August 1, 2008, a record crowd of 18,543 people attended a concert by Dave Matthews Band.

 Features

-The design of Louisville Slugger Field is a joint effort of HNTB Architects of Kansas City, Mo and K. Norman Berry Associates of Louisville.
+The design of Louisville Slugger Field is a joint effort of HNTB Architects of Kansas City, Mo and K. Norman Berry Associates Architects of Louisville.
 The field was financed through a partnership between the city, the Bats, Hillerich & Bradsby, the Brown Foundation, Humana Inc. and the Humana Foundation.

-The stadium includes 11,522 fixed seats with room for 1,609 additional spectators in the picnic areas and berm sections.
-The ballpark also includes 32 private suites, 850 second-level club seats, a continuous concourse around the field, an outfield seating berm, extensive press facilities, concessions and restrooms, a children's play area, team and administrative offices and numerous retail amenities.
+The stadium includes 11,522 fixed seats, of which 92 are "On-Deck Club", meaning they have theater style padding, and are located in the first two rows of the sections behind home-plate.
+As well, there is room for 1,609 additional spectators in the picnic areas and berm sections.
+The ballpark also includes 32 private suites, 850 second-level club seats, a continuous concourse around the field, an outfield seating berm, extensive press facilities, concessions and restrooms, a children's play area, including a carousel, team and administrative offices and numerous retail amenities.
 Spectators enter the stadium through the restored "train shed" building, which was formerly the Brinly-Hardy Co. warehouse.

 The Main Street side of the building includes exterior access to a microbrewery and restaurant located within the facility, as well as a statue of Louisville native and Baseball Hall of Famer Pee Wee Reese.
-The Witherspoon Street entrance, diagonally situated from Waterfront Park includes a statue of football Hall of Famer, Paul Hornung.
+The Witherspoon Street entrance, diagonally situated from Waterfront Park includes a statue of Pro Football Hall of Famer Paul Hornung.

 While the full capacity of the park is 13,131, the capacity for soccer matches was normally restricted to 8,000 due to less-than-optimal sightlines for that sport.